mruzova/Hotel/README.md

 INSTRUCTIONS

-running the app: npm start in tin-server dir and npm install -g @angular/cli then ng serve in tin-angular dir in order to use admin account(has some extra permissions): email: root@gmail.com password: 12345678
+running the app: npm start in tin-server dir and npm install -g @angular/cli then ng serve in tin-angular dir in order to use admin account(has some extra permissions): email: root@gmail.com password: 12345678 (allowing to create new categories and delete them on /home path)